chesslablab/website/docs/ssl-certificate-setup.md

 Some familiarity with Public Key Infrastructure (PKI) is recommended in order to follow this section.

-The first thing you need to understand about setting up a ChesslaBlab website is that you have to create an SSL certificate to secure four different domain names at once.
+The first thing you need to understand about setting up a ChesslaBlab website in a local development environment is that you have to create an SSL certificate to secure four different domain names at once.

 - `chesslablab.org`
 - `www.chesslablab.org`